Wadi Mujib: Geography

+Mujib Reserve

 The Mujib Reserve of Wadi Mujib is located in the mountainous landscape to the east of the Dead Sea, in the southern part of Jordan valley, approximately 90 km south of Amman.
 A 212 km2 reserve was created in 1987 by the Royal Society for the Conservation of Nature and is regionally and internationally important, particularly for the bird life that the reserve supports.
 In 2011, UNESCO declared Mujib biosphere reserve.
 It extends to the Kerak and Madaba mountains to the north and south, reaching 1277 m above sea level in some places.
-This 1708 m variation in elevation of its drainage basin, combined with the valley's year round water flow from seven tributaries, means that Wadi Mujib enjoys a magnificent biodiversity that is still being explored and documented today.
+This 1708 m variation in elevation of its drainage basin, combined with the valley's year round water flow from seven tributaries, means that Wadi Mujib enjoys magnificent biodiversity that is still being explored and documented.
 The reserve consists of mountainous, rocky, and sparsely vegetated desert (up to 800 m), with cliffs and gorges cutting through plateaus.
 Perennial, spring-fed streams flow to the shores of the Dead Sea.

-Over 300 species of plants, 10 species of carnivores and numerous species of permanent and migratory birds have been recorded until this date.
-Some of the remote mountain and valley areas are difficult to reach, and thus offer safe havens for rare species of cats, goats and other mountain animals.
+Over 300 species of plants, 10 species of carnivores and numerous species of permanent and migratory birds have been recorded.
+Some of the remote mountain and valley areas are difficult to reach, and thus offer safe haven for rare species of cats, goats and other mountain animals.

 The slopes of the mountainous land are very sparsely vegetated, with a steppe-type vegetation on plateaus.
 Groundwater seepage does occur in places along the Dead Sea shore, for example at the hot springs of Zara, which support a luxuriant thicket of Acacia, Tamarix, Phoenix and Nerium, and a small marsh.
 The less severe slopes of the reserve are used by pastoralists for the grazing of sheep and goats.

-The hot springs of Hammamat Ma'in lie close to the borders of the reserve are heavily used for tourism and recreation.
+The hot springs of Hammamat Ma'in lie close to the borders of the reserve and popular for tourism and recreation.

 The Jordanian military have a temporary camp in the south of the reserve.